ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

     GitHub repository to install and use the computational artifact
-  - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub actions)
+  - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub Actions)
   - [ ] The GitHub repository features deliverables that have a clear connection to the research project
   - [ ] The GitHub repository contains evidence of regular commits through